What is CWD?

 Where in Arkansas Has CWD Been Found?

 In February 2016, an elk harvested in the fall of 2015 near Pruitt in Newton County tested positive for CWD.
 This was the first documented case of the disease in the State of Arkansas.
 Also in February 2016, a white-tailed deer was found sick near Ponca in Newton County and tested positive CWD.
 An initial sampling effort in the vicinity of these cases found a total CWD prevalence of 23 percent in white-tailed deer from northern Newton County.
-Additional CWD positives have been found in Benton, Boone, Carroll, Johnson, Madison, Marion, Pope, Scott, Searcy, Sebastian and Washington counties.
+Additional CWD positives have been found in Benton, Boone, Carroll, Crawford, Franklin, Independence, Johnson, Logan, Madison, Marion, Pope, Randolph, Scott, Searcy, Sebastian, Union, Van Buren and Washington counties.
 Surveillance for this disease continues statewide.
-AGFC continues their surveillance activities and encourages Arkansans to report all sick deer and elk, 1-800-482-9262.
+AGFC continues their surveillance activities and encourages Arkansans to report all sick deer and elk, 833-356-0824.

 Can CWD Spread to Humans or Livestock?